AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-architecture.md

 -  Fastly for HTTP caching and CDN
 -  Nginx web server speaking to PHP-FPM, one instance with multiple workers
 -  Redis server
--  Elasticsearch for searching for Adobe Commerce on cloud infrastructure 2.2 and later
+-  Elasticsearch for catalog search for Adobe Commerce on cloud infrastructure 2.2 to 2.4.3-p2
+-  OpenSearch for catalog search for Adobe Commerce on cloud infrastructure 2.3.7-p3, 2.4.3-p2, and 2.4.4 and
 -  Egress filtering (outbound firewall)

 ### Services